danielbakkelund/ophac/README.txt

    >python -u examples/random/random_demo.py 5

-you can have 5 samples generated for each configuratio, but the running time will be fife times longer, on average.
+you can have 5 samples generated for each configuratio, but the running time will be five times longer, on average.

 ###############################################################################